Teddy448/smma-website-d0830/content/pages/home.md

           (Best Recommend) to who just start-up the business and don't know how to start to do marketing.
 We provide full service to help you (Artwork Design, Content Marketing & Paid Advertising).
-      - subtitle: Get a private full digital growth session for your team.
+      - subtitle: Get a private full digital growth session for your company.
         actions: []
         image_alt: lorem-ipsum
         media_position: top